sagemath/trac_to_gh/Issue 3879.md

 # Issue 3879: Constructing a c_graph from a DiGraph doubles the edges.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3879

 Original creator: saliola